sbcshop/EncroPi-Software/README.md

 * The funtion of "encryption_sdcard.py" file is to encrypt the data/file in SD card and store that file in SD card

+* The "data_save_to_sdcard.py" file is for writing any data/file in SD card and Reading data from it

 * The function of "gpio_test.py" file is to work with Additional GPIO pins for interfacing extrernal I/o devices

-* The "sdcard_read_write.py" file is for writing any data/file in SD card and Reading data from it

 * "encryption_test.py" file is for teting encrption and decrptions of any data within the IDE